Asteski/WinMac/README.md

 EasyLauncher batch script allows the installer to be run as a GUI or in a terminal to make the installation and configuration process simple and straightforward.

-You caan choose between full or custom installation, if you want to only install specific WinMac components.
+You can choose between full or custom installation, if you want to only install specific WinMac components.

 WinMac is supported by Windows 11, on both x64 and ARM based platforms.